 I was appalled and devastated!
 Here I was, technically still a student, just weeks from graduating after 5 long and grueling years.
-I instantly understood that in my then current position I was helpless to effect change in her life or in the system that put she and I in these positions.
+I instantly understood that in my then current position (or any position I hoped to grow to from there) I was helpless to effect change in her life or in the system that put she and I in these positions.
 I knew, in that instant that I needed to be outside of that system in order to effect change and to truly help people heal.

 A short year later; after graduating and procuring what others thought of as a dream job, I quit that job at a famous Boston hospital and embarked on the adventure of a lifetime.